-5. Send employees a festive surprise in the post (or to their inbox)
+5. Send employees a Christmas surprise in the post (or to their inbox)

-In your packages, you’ll be able send employees one of Bloom & Wild’s famous tiny Christmas trees, or a bouquet brimming with seasonal stems.
-You can then add extra treats such as cocktails, mince pies or gingerbread, and accompany it all with a personalised message.
+You can brighten your employees’ day by sending them one of Bloom & Wild’s famous letterbox bouquets.
+You can also add extra treats such as cocktails, choccies and personalised messages.
 You can even co-brand your gift cards, if you like!

 A Bloom & Wild delivery will show your employees you’re thinking of them, and is sure to bring a smile to their faces.